jwurzer/glslScene/doc/scene-config.md

 `<id-name>` must be a text.
 Simple a number is not ok!

 `<width>` and `<height>` define the size of the framebuffer in pixels.
 Or instead of values for width and height also the keyword `window-size` can be use.
-If `window-size` is used and the window is resized then also the framebuffer is automatic resized. window-size is currently not implemented :-( **TODO: implement window-size**
+If `window-size` is used and the window is resized then also the framebuffer is automatic resized.

 scenes